Riyas Komu: Initiatives

 Riyas been the Advisor and Visual Arts Curator for Serendipity Arts Festival in Goa in 2016 & 2017 and he has done extensive research trips in sub-continent and conceptualized and curated the 'Young Sub-Continent' project in 2016, 17 & 18 in Goa.
 He also curated the Kondotty Sufi Festival in 2019.
 In 2016 he started URU Art Harbour, a cultural hub in Mattancherry, Kochi, (Kerala) and curated shows which promote artists from the region focusing on Local Culture, Kerala's history of social action, Human migration and Maritime History.
 Uru Art Harbour also provides a well-supported artist in residency which includes exhibition and also engages with international artists.
 Komu co-curated first International Football Film Festival in India at Goa International Film Festival and Trivandrum International Film Festival in 2012.
 As an artist, he has many solo shows to his credit which includes, Faith Accompli, Mark Him, Related List, Safe to Light, Holy Shiver & Out of Place.
 Komu's works have been exhibited globally including South Africa, Brazil, France, Germany, UK, Italy, Korea, Indonesia, Pakistan, Bangladesh, Sri Lanka, USA, China, UAE, Belgium, The Netherlands and Iran among others.

+Amphibian Aesthetics

+In Amphibian Aesthetics, Riyas Komu, as the artistic director, extends the exhibition into a critical and dialogic space where art becomes an act of cultural negotiation.
+His intervention situates the works within a broader discourse that engages with memory, displacement, and the politics of representation, particularly in the context of Kochi’s layered histories.
+Through this vision, Komu does not merely assemble Midhun Mohan’s works but activates them—transforming the exhibition into a living archive where suppressed narratives and marginalized spiritual histories are given renewed presence.
+In alignment with the ethos of Aazhi Archives.
+Riyas frames Amphibian Aesthetics as a site of resistance and continuity, where artistic practice becomes a medium to question erasure and reimagine belonging.
+The curatorial approach is one that embraces the amphibian metaphor not just as an aesthetic idea, but as an ethical stance, one that inhabits thresholds, allowing multiple histories, beliefs, and identities to coexist, collide, and speak across time.